 1. Drinking fancy alcohol at restaurants

-I am all for having a glass or two of wine, a couple of beers or even a fancy frozen drink while out on date night or with friends.
+I am all for having a glass or two of wine, a couple of beers, or even a fancy frozen drink while on date night or with friends.
 These are one of the joys of being an adult.

-But there is no reason to spend $300 on a bottle of wine or chose a vodka way above the top shelf.
+But there is no reason to spend $300 on a bottle of wine or choose a vodka way above the top shelf.

 INSTEAD: You can get a box of wine for really cheap.
 It also may or may not taste the same way.